spectrum-health-systems/avatool-template/doc/repository/code-of-conduct.md

-# CODE OF CONDUCT: Avatool
+# CODE OF CONDUCT: Avatool template
 > **This project is released with a Contributor Code of Conduct, adapted from the [Contributor Covenant][homepage].
 By participating in this project you agree to abide by its terms.**

 ## Contributor Covenant Code of Conduct